lucasrodes/pyphoon/tasks/tcxtc/README.md

 ![](../../assets/tcxtc_net.png)

 ## Results
-Our model achieved nearly **96.27% accuracy** on the validation set and **94 .9% accuracy** on the test set.
+Our model achieved nearly **96.27% accuracy** on the validation set and **94.9% accuracy** on the test set.
 For more details refer to the examples in [notebooks](notebooks).

 ## Image format

-Images should be in range of [0, 255], where 0 and 255 correspond to 160 Kelvin
+*   Images should be in range of [0, 255], where 0 and 255 correspond to 160
-and 255 Kelvin, correspondingly.
+Kelvin and 255 Kelvin, correspondingly.
+*   The model accepts **256x256 images** with **resolution 1 pixel ≈ 10 Km**.

 ## Using the model in code
-Alternatively, you can use this model in your code.
+You can also use the model in your code.

 ### Load model